 Cost of healthcare in Egypt

-Expats may qualify for free public healthcare in Egypt, but treatment is substandard.
-Most expats and a significant proportion of locals in Egypt opt for private healthcare.
-It's possible to pay out of pocket, but costs can add up quickly.
+You may qualify for free public healthcare in Egypt, but treatment is substandard.
+Most expats and many locals in Egypt opt for private healthcare.
+You can pay out of pocket, but costs can add up quickly.

 For this reason, private health insurance is recommended.
-Comprehensive cover is best and should ideally include medical evacuation to a nearby country with better facilities in case of emergency or major surgery.
+Get comprehensive cover that ideally includes medical evacuation to a nearby country with better facilities in case of emergency or major surgery.
+The cost of health insurance will vary based on your age, lifestyle habits, and health status.

 Cost of living in Egypt chart